bterwijn/invocation_tree/README.md

 24
 ```

 or we can use recursion, a function that calls itself.
-Then we also need a stop condition to prevent the function from calling itself continuously, like so:
+Then we also need a stop condition to prevent the function from calling itself indefinitely, like so:

 ```python
 def factorial(n):